Hiahwahnah/ShelfLeaf/README.md

   Mark each book as Want to Read, Reading, or Read — and switch statuses whenever you like.

 - **Sort Your Library**
-  Use a dropdown to sort books by title (A–Z or Z–A) or by reading status for better organization.
+  Use a dropdown to sort books by default, title (A–Z or Z–A), reading status, or use drag and drop for custom sorting for better organization.

-- **Drag-and-Drop Reordering**
-  Reorder books in your library manually with a simple drag-and-drop interface.
-The new order is saved automatically.

 - **More Info Pop-up**
   Click “More Info” to view a detailed description, subjects, and a link to the full Open Library page.